gmvdm/pseudofish/content/wordpress/agile-projects-from-concept-to-product-backlog.md

 Title: Agile projects – From Concept to Product Backlog
 Date: 2010-04-30 18:13
 Author: gmwils
-Category: Technology
+Category: agile

 Agile is something that I've previously found to work very well with in-house R&D projects, and rather more challenging when negotiating